jesusmirena/jesusmirena/README.md

 - 📫 How to reach me **jesusamh16@gmail.com just tell me that you came from here**

-- ⚡ Fun fact **I'm always wearing earphones, I just can't stop listening to music, I**
+- ⚡ Fun fact **I'm always wearing earphones, I just can't stop listening to music**

 <h3 align="left">Languages and Tools:</h3>